 Here on the coastal barrens of Nova Scotia the morning fog blankets the bramble and the sun struggles to pierce its cottony thickness.
 It does, though not without a struggle.
 Heated grass and pine unleash a rush of scent.
 Evening light full of spindly arms of weightless colour.
 Then night falls and the galaxy lays out its spiral path in the sky over my meadow.

 The air, the grasses, under rocks, atop trees, everywhere life is teeming.
 Blue Jays shatter my morning sleep with their deafening screech.
 Mice scurry and snakes lace their sinewy bodies through the tall grasses.
 My skin reflects all this life too.
-Red welts dot its landscape, the surreptitious kisses of tiny, unwelcome visitors I seldom see.
+Red welts dot its landscape, the surreptitious piercings of tiny, unwelcome visitors I seldom see.

 August, in its rushed laziness, one might miss the minutiae of it all.